Skip to content

 Frequently asked questions

 EV is a standardized number that describes the total luminous exposure of a camera setting independent of ISO.
 It combines aperture and shutter speed into one figure so photographers can quickly compare or communicate lighting conditions.
 An EV difference of 1 always represents a factor of 2 in exposure — exactly one stop.
-Because EV is logarithmic, adding 1 EV halves the exposure time needed for the same result, making it a compact way to describe a very wide range of lighting situations.
+Because EV is logarithmic, the same EV can be achieved with many reciprocal aperture/shutter combinations, giving photographers creative control over depth of field and motion blur without changing the exposure.
+EV is also used in metering apps and gray-card readings to express scene brightness on a single, additive scale.

 How do aperture and shutter speed combine to determine EV?

-In the EV formula, the aperture f-number is squared before being divided by the shutter speed in seconds.
-Squaring the aperture is necessary because the area of the lens opening — and therefore the light admitted — scales with the square of the diameter, which is inversely proportional to the f-number.
-Shutter speed appears in the denominator, so a faster shutter speed (smaller t) raises EV, meaning less light.
-Both controls have equal weight per stop: opening the aperture one stop or doubling the shutter speed both change EV by exactly 1.
+In the formula the aperture is squared before being divided by the shutter speed in seconds.
+Squaring is necessary because the area of the lens opening — and therefore the light admitted — scales with the square of the aperture diameter, which is inversely related to the f-number.
+Shutter speed appears in the denominator, so a faster shutter (smaller t) increases EV, meaning less light.
+Both controls have equal weight per stop: opening the aperture one stop or doubling the shutter speed each change EV by exactly 1.
+This is why the 'exposure triangle' treats aperture and shutter symmetrically when balancing exposure.

 How is EV related to ISO and correct exposure?

 The EV scale as calculated from aperture and shutter speed is calibrated to ISO 100.
-To find the 'correct' EV for a scene at a different ISO, you add log₂(ISO/100) to the scene's luminance EV.
-For example, shooting at ISO 400 (two stops above ISO 100) effectively increases your camera's sensitivity by 2 EV, allowing you to use settings two stops darker.
-Light meters and in-camera metering systems use this relationship to recommend aperture-shutter combinations that match the measured scene EV at the selected ISO.
+To find the 'correct' settings for a scene at a different ISO, add log₂(ISO/100) to the scene's measured luminance EV.
+Shooting at ISO 400 (two stops above ISO 100) effectively raises sensitivity by 2 EV, letting you use settings two stops 'darker' for the same brightness.
+Light meters and in-camera metering systems use this relationship to recommend aperture–shutter combinations matched to the measured scene EV at your selected ISO.
+Spot meters report scene luminance directly in EV at ISO 100 by convention.